hauleth/hauleth/content/post/log-all-the-things.md

 defp replace(other), do: other
 ```

-This snippet will replace all occurences of `:password` or `"password"` with
+This snippet will replace all occurrences of `:password` or `"password"` with
 filtered out value.

 The disadvantage of such approach - it will make all messages with such fields